 Skills I have developed or improved while at UWS include:

-Due to Covid19 still being a major issue at the time, my HNC year was completed fully remote, Not how I expected my return to formal education to happen but I rose to the challenge and not only did I complete both years but received As for both.
+Due to Covid19 still being a major issue at the time, my HNC year was completed fully remote, not how I expected my return to formal education to go but I rose to the challenge and not only did I complete both years but also received A grades for both.

-During my time at college I was part of the newly created college E-Sports team, playing against other colleges and universities across the country on games such as Rocket League and Valorant.
+During my time at college I was part of the newly created college E-Sports team, playing against other colleges and universities across the country in games such as Rocket League, League of Legends and Valorant.
 It helped to build a sense of friendship and teamwork between the team members who had never met in real life due to the pandemic but also promoted good mental health which the extended periods of isolation could seriously affect.

 Some of the skills I developed during my time at WCS include: